 Do not open a blog if you do not want critics or if you want to become ‘popular’.

-WHY OPEN A BLOG: WHAT TO DO
+WHY OPEN A BLOG: HOW TO START

 First, you will need to have the support of your family because the blog will take you away, and when you are on a visit or on holiday, you will probably often have a camera in your hands.